Soft, delicious and easy to make Mango Coconut Ice Cream. It’s a healthier version too since it doesn’t require any cream, eggs or sugar.

 That’s why I’m not going to say you any warm words, all right?
-Instead, I’m going to present you this recipe!
+Instead, I’m going to present you with this recipe!
 The recipe is always better the millions of words, isn’t it?

 Ice cream!
 What could be better than a

 small large bowl of homemade ice cream, eh?
-I’ve used this argument for an every other post – such a cheap ploy!:) But it’s so delicious, easy to make and so much better than most ice cream you can buy!
+I’ve used this argument for every other post – such a cheap ploy!:) But it’s so delicious, easy to make and so much better than most ice cream you can buy!

 I’ve been making sorbet and ice cream since 2011, and I’ve tried a lot of good combos.
-This summer I’m planning on making ice cream few times, but apparently I’m going to be concentrated on sorbet.
+This summer I’m planning on making ice cream a few times, but apparently I’m going to be concentrated on sorbet.
 Or something in between, like in this case.
 How should this be called?
 It’s not exactly ice cream, but, on the other hand, it’s not sorbet either.
 Thanks to the creamy coconut milk and mango pulp, it’s…something in between, as I said!

 Importantly, it’s easy to make – just mix coconut milk with mango and place in the ice cream maker.